 If the URL inside the iframe is of a different origin from the one on the current page, you will also need to include this origin in your cross-origin tracking setup.
 In situations when the iframe URL lives on a different domain compared to the URL of the current page, you will further need to implement the waitForOriginSync() API (on the URL loaded within the iframe) to make sure Optimizely data is synchronized across the two domains before Optimizely activates.

 Pageview events are added automatically for each page you create, so you do not have to do anything to set them up.
 To view your pageview events, navigate to Implementation > Events.

 Set up a custom event

 Custom events capture additional information using custom code.
-You can use them to track behaviors like watching a video, submitting a form, or other actions that aren’t always reflected in clicks—any event that isn’t a click or pageview.
+You can use them to track behaviors like watching a video, submitting a form or other actions that are not always reflected in clicks—any event that is not a click or pageview.

 Read more about when to use custom events.